[Competition] In Her Stride: Change The Lens

 In order for change to take place, society needs to be educated about what constitutes harassment, bullying, and what is considered as violence in relationships.
 SCWO invites talented individuals to showcase their creativity in filmmaking as a form of advocacy to bring about public awareness on these topics and how individuals can keep themselves safe in such situations.

-This short film competition will focus on 3 main topics (the film can cover more than one topic):
+This short video competition will focus on 3 main topics (the video can cover more than one topic):

 (i) Bullying and/or Cyberbullying